How Much Do Infrared Body Wraps Cost?

-There are several styles of infrared body wraps on the market, there are also units that are strictly meant for home use.
+There are several styles of infrared heat body wraps on the market, there are also units that are strictly meant for home use.
 If you are reading this blog because you want to offer infrared sessions in your business a professional unit is the way to go!

 Let’s explore the difference between a home unit and a professional unit.

 Home units are often made in a variety of shapes to treat specific parts of the body.
 There are also at-home sauna suits that are meant to be used by one person as the materials used may be porous, capturing sweat.
 Price tags for these range from under $100 to a few thousand.

 Professional units are sold by manufacturers and equipment distributors, they are made of commercial grade material, contain safety sensors and can be used day in and day out in busy facilities.
 These units usually range in cost from about $6,000 – $10,000 depending on the quality.